 A big screen that's all the rage these days

 The standout feature of the Honor 8X, or at least the one that I think is going to sell these phones, is that large 6.5-inch display that adorns the entire front of this device.
 It’s a 19.5:9, 1080 x 2340 pixels LCD and it looks a lot more expensive than it is.
 That means that the 8X offers slightly more than Full HD and a pixel density of 397 ppi.
-The notch is quite wide but it can be hidden by in the software.
-You are looking at a screen-to-body ratio of more than 90% here.
+The notch is quite wide but it can be hidden in the software.
+You're looking at a screen-to-body ratio of more than 90% here.

 There’s also a lot of customization available here.
 The default ‘vivid’ mode is quite striking, and you can choose between three color temperatures.
 At this size, the Honor 8X display is going to be popular with media junkies who watch a lot of Netflix and YouTube on their phones or gamers who need a larger space to accommodate digital on-screen buttons.
-The only word of warning for gamers would be the performance.
-This is not a smartphone fine-tuned for gaming, such as the Honor Play.
+The only word of warning for gamers would be the performance: this is not a smartphone fine-tuned for gaming, such as the Honor Play.

 You can see the results of our display test in the images below.
 We measured the most important values, such as brightness, contrast, color space coverage and color distribution, with the Datacolor Spyder 5 Elite.
 The Honor 8X display covers the required color space well.

 The Honor 8X launches with Android 8.1 with Huawei’s EMUI 8.2 customization on top of it.
 It will be familiar to anyone who has had an Honor or Huawei phone in the past.
 EMUI still has it opponents, but I am a big fan of the level of customization and utility control that is baked into this OS.